Breaking walls (in your house) doesn't necessarily mean breaking the bank too.

-However, the danger here is that the interest rate at the end of the six months may be higher than the maximum renovation loan interest rate of around 6% per annum.
-To avoid this, you have to be 100% sure you can make all the payments in that time.
+However, the danger with balance transfers is that the interest rate at the end of the six- or 12-months grace period may be higher than the maximum renovation loan interest rate of around 6% per annum.
+To avoid this, you have to be 100% sure you can make all the payments within that grace period.

-One common reason people need a reno loan is because they were ripped off by the previous contractor or interior designer.
+One common reason people need a renovation loan is because they were ripped off by the previous contractor or interior designer.

 Lured by deep discounts and freebies, some people engage these so-called professionals.
-Then, their contractor disappears with their money halfway through, or the designer tacks on a list “unexpected” costs you never saw coming.
-Either way, their budget is bust.
-And in order to undo the mess and/or get a half-finished house fit for human habitation, their only option is to take a reno loan.
+Then, their contractor disappears with their money halfway through, or the designer tacks on a list “unexpected” costs they never saw coming.
+Either way, the budget is bust.
+In order to undo the mess and/or get a half-finished house fit for human habitation, their only option is to take up a renovation loan.

 The lesson here: stick to accredited contractors or designers — look for CASETRUST-RCMA Joint Accreditation.
 Companies with this accreditation must secure your deposit through a special performance bond.
 In other words, you’ll be able to get your money back if the contractor vanishes.
 Accredited companies are also vetted, so you won’t end up dealing with shady characters who turn your under-renovation house into a gambling den.

-The interior designer we spoke to suggests that:
+An interior designer we spoke to suggested that:

 “You don’t always have to renovate the whole house at once.
-You can just renovate the essential areas first, like the bedrooms, kitchen, and toilet.
-Then you can move on to making a nice living room, study, junior suite and so forth later.
+You can just renovate essential areas first, like the bedrooms, kitchen, and toilet.
+Then, you can move on to making a nice living room, study, junior suite and so forth later.